Education Visitor Centre

 We are fortunate to have these animals, which were born in early 2014 at the Cotswold Farm Park (Adam's Farm as featured on BBC Countryfile).
 The goats are inquisitve and friendly, allowing visitors to see them at close quarters.

-The Castle has three Herdwick sheep.
+The Castle has four Herdwick sheep.
 These sheep are the native breed of the central and western Lake District and live on the highest of England’s mountains.
 They are extremely hardy and are managed in the traditional way on the Lake District Fells that have been their home for generations.

 The word “Herdwyck”, meaning sheep pasture, is recorded in documents going back to the 12th century.
 Herdwick sheep are the most hardy of all Britain’s breeds of hill sheep, grazing the central and western dales of the Lake District with fells running to over 3000 feet.